ldvsked/sql/README.md

-# Day 02 - Piscine SQL
+# Day 02 — SQL Bootcamp

 ## _Deep diving into JOINs in SQL_